 Employee-generated content has numerous benefits for businesses.
 For starters, it helps build brand awareness by giving customers a behind-the-scenes look at what it's like to work at the company.
 Additionally, employee-generated content can help increase website traffic and leads, improve SEO rankings and establish the business as a thought leader in its industry.

 7 Tips for Starting An Employee Blogging Program

 When it comes to creating great content, there are many factors to consider, from finding the right topic to ensuring your writing is engaging and on-brand.

 But not everyone enjoys writing.
 So how can you acquire engaging, well-written content straight from the experts — without turning the process into a burden?

 Here are some real ways we’ve helped clients incentivize content creation among their teams — and even better — extract employee-generated content and launch a strong employee blogging program that fuels conversions.

 1. Designate an employee blogging program manager

 Ideally, someone from the marketing team should take the reins with your blogging initiative from A to Z. Without a dedicated project manager, your dreams of creating rich content will quickly turn to dust.
 This person should be in charge of communicating the program details to your team (and following up), collecting and qualifying blog posts, scheduling and publishing, creating and distributing rewards and sharing success stories.

-Most importantly, you need to understand that this is a time-consuming but highly valuable task.
-Make sure your liaison has time to dedicate to your company blogging initiative or rearrange priorities so it doesn't get dwarfed by other responsiblities.
+Most importantly, you must understand that this is a time-consuming but highly valuable task.
+Make sure your liaison has time to dedicate to your company blogging initiative or rearrange priorities, so it doesn't get dwarfed by other responsibilities.

 2. Set up an attractive rewards program